On Dirichlet, Poncelet and Abel problems: The Poncelet problem

 Let us prove the following converse

-\begin{pr} For any biquadratic real polynomial $F(x,y)$ of the form \re{2_2F} with nondegenerate matrix $A$ and for every its decomposition \re{Z_Ponc2} with given polynomials $G_i(y),M_i(x)$ of the second order there exists an unique projective set of polynomials $E_i(x)$ of the second order such that relations \re{M} (and \re{Fdet}) hold, and, hence, we can relate with any such curve $F(x,y)=0$ and its decomposition \re{Z_Ponc2} a pair of conics $A$ and $B$ parameterized as in \re{par_D} and \re{par_C}. \end{pr}
+\begin{pr} For any biquadratic real polynomial $F(x,y)$ of the form \re{2_2F} with the nondegenerate matrix $A$ and for its every decomposition \re{Z_Ponc2} with given polynomials $G_i(y),M_i(x)$ of the second order, there exists a unique projective set of polynomials $E_i(x)$ of the second order such that relations \re{M} (and \re{Fdet}) hold, and, hence, we can relate with any such curve $F(x,y)=0$ and its decomposition \re{Z_Ponc2} a pair of conics $A$ and $B$ parameterized as in \re{par_D} and \re{par_C}. \end{pr}

 {\it Proof}.
 Let us have a decomposition \re{Z_Ponc2} of a given biquadratic polynomial $F$.
-Then we have a parameterization of the conic $B$ by means of projective coordinate $G_0,G_1,G_2$ and the first our aim is to find polynomials $E_0,E_1,E_2$ such that the equalities \re{M} hold.
-In other words, we must find a polynomial solution of the system of ordinary differential equations \be E\times E'=M\lab{rr}\ee with a known vector $M=(M_0(x), M_1(x), M_2(x))$, an unknown vector $E=(E_0(x),$ $ E_1(x), E_2(x))$ and the vector product $\times$ in $\Bbb R^3.$ One can interpret this equation as a problem to find a curve (more exactly, the tangent vector of a curve) if it is known its binormal.
-Now we will need the following
+Then we have a parameterization of the conic $B$ by means of projective coordinate $G_0,G_1,G_2$ and our first aim is to find polynomials $E_0,E_1,E_2$ such that the equalities \re{M} will hold.
+In other words, we must find a polynomial solution of the following system of ordinary differential equations \be E\times E'=M\lab{rr}\ee with a known vector $M=(M_0(x), M_1(x), M_2(x))$, an unknown vector $E=(E_0(x),$ $ E_1(x), E_2(x))$ and the vektor product $\times$ in $\Bbb R^3.$

+One can think of this equation as of a problem to find a curve (more precisely, a tangent vector of a curve), if its binormal is known.